 Release throttle lever and start/crank engine again to allow starting.
 If it does not work:

-- Clean the spark plug caps area then remove them. - Remove the spark plugs (tools are supplied in tool kit). - Crank engine several times. - Install new spark plugs if possible or clean and dry spark plugs. - Start engine as explained above.
+- Clean the spark plug caps area then remove them. - Remove the spark plugs (tools are supplied in tool kit). - Unplug injector electrical connector. - Crank engine several times. - Install new spark plugs if possible or clean and dry spark plugs. - Start engine as explained above.